 2A.
 When Sales transactions are paid or awaiting payment, it goes to your Sales Book Journal.

 2B.
-When full or partial payment is applied to your Sales transactions, it goes to your Cash Receipt Book.
+When a full or partial payment is applied to your Sales transactions, it goes to your Cash Receipt Book.

 3. When Sales transactions are marked as "Posted", it will reflect in your General Ledger.